 I have had many examples in my life where I had to get to a place of laying down my desires to the Lord, and I was truly in a place of “if this never happens, or you never bless with me this thing, then I not only accept that, but I will be ok without it.”

 Then wouldn’t you know it, but the next day, or the next week, or a few months later, my prayer was answered.
 I had even stopped praying for it!
 Finally I was in a place of full surrender, and then God answered my prayer.
 Why?
 Because my heart had been turned from wanting The Thing to wanting Him more.
 And that’s all God wants of us.
-He so desires our hearts to be for Him, that if our desire for Something is greater than our desire for Him, than he has no choice but to keep us waiting until we can let go and trust Him with our Thing.
+He so desires our hearts to be for Him, that if our desire for something else is greater than our desire for Him, than he has no choice but to keep us waiting until we can let go and trust Him with our Thing.

 This is a silly example, but to me at the time it was a profound one, and one of my first lessons of letting something go and putting it at Jesus’ feet.